 - La Roque-Gageac, France

 La Roque-Gageac, situated on the cliffs along the Dordogne River of southern France, is a hidden treasure among some of the country’s most stunning villages.
 It features its unique solarium fashioned from rocks and adorned with various exotic plants—a truly breathtaking sight to behold!
+Explore why La Roque-Gageac is considered a top vacation destination in 2016.

 - Abu Dhabi, United Arab Emirates